Al-Alaq

-Al-ʻAlaq (العلق, al-ʻalaq, also known as "The Clinging Clot" or "The Embryo") is the 96th chapter (sūrah) of the Qur'an.
+Al-ʻAlaq (العلق, al-ʻalaq, also known as "The Clinging Clot" or "The Embryo") is the 96th chapter (sūrah) of the Quran.
 It is composed of 19 āyāt or verses.
 It is sometimes also known as Sūrat Iqrā (سورة إقرا, "Read").

-Chapter 96 of the Qur'an is traditionally believed to have been Muhammad's first revelation.
+Chapter 96 of the Quran is traditionally believed to have been Muhammad's first revelation.
 It is said that while Muhammad was on retreat in the Cave of Hira, at Jabal al-Nour near Mecca, the angel Gabriel appeared before him and commanded him to "Read!".
 He responded, "But I cannot read!".
 Then the angel Gabriel embraced him tightly and revealed to him the first lines, "Read: In the name of your Lord Who created, (1) Created man from a clot.
-(2) Read: And your Lord is the Most Generous, (3) Who taught by the pen, (4) Taught man that which he knew not."
-(Bukhari 4953).
+(2) Read: And your Lord is the Most Generous, (3) Who taught by the pen, (4) Taught man that which he knew not.
+(5)" (Bukhari 4953).
 It is traditionally understood the first five ayat or verses (1–5) of Surah Alaq were revealed; however, this is not the first fully complete Surah to be revealed and was actually revealed in 3 parts.

 Summary

-1-5 Angel Gabriel commanding towards Muhammad to recite the first verses of the Qur'an.
+1-5 Angel Gabriel commanding towards Muhammad to recite the first verses of the Quran.

 6-14 Rebuke of Abu Jahl for hindering the Muslim cause.

 15 ۩ 19 Abu Jahl threatened with the torments of Hell as punishment.

 1-5 The first revelation

 The first five verses of this sura are believed by some commentators to be the first verses of the Quran claimed to be related by Muhammad.
 He received them while on a retreat in a mountain cave at Hira, just outside the city of Mecca, in 610 CE.
 A few commentators disagree with this account, claiming that the first revelation was the beginning of surat al-Muddaththir or surat al-Fatiha, but theirs is a minority position.
-Moreover, the term إِنْسَان insān, which is translated "man, human", appears 65 times in the Qur'an, meaning "humanity".
+Moreover, the term إِنْسَان insān, which is translated "man, human", appears 65 times in the Quran, meaning "humanity".